|

 wounds and unawareness to their kids.
 This ancestral bequest is silent,

-lethal, and spreading in our society because of the public's wounds, unawareness, and
+lethal, and spreading in global cultures, because of the public's wounds, unawareness, and

 denial.